 Edgeryders is a non-profit organisation living in symbiosis with an online community of thousands of activists, researchers, innovators, radical thinkers and doers, and just normal people that want to make a difference.
 We believe that a smart community outperforms any of its members; this is the result of people working together, improving on each other’s work.

 Wellbeing in Europe is part of a Horizon 2020 funded Research and Innovation Action under the official name POPREBEL.
 The project focuses on explaining and contextualising the recent rise of populism in Central and Eastern Europe (CEE).
 The research considers content collected through http://edgeryders.eu, subject to online ethnographic analysis and semantic social network analysis.

 The project is funded by the European Commission under grant agreement number 822682 from 2019-2021.
 Other partners are University College London (UK), University Karlova, University Jagiellonski (Poland), University of Belgrade (Serbia).

 We are looking for someone who speaks both Czech and basic English.

 We will consider individuals who demonstrate an interest in Wellbeing in Europe; who are empathetic, curious and able to engage people from different walks of life in an authentic, constructive and respectful discussion about important topics.

 Most important, the connector is willing to collaborate with an international team and use online tools such as video chats for communication, engagement, documentation of work.

 You will be working closely with the Edgeryders team to build the Wellbeing in Europe community conversation and the event series in your country.

 What happens if I am not selected?

-You could get a 200 Eur reward for the article that you have contributed as part of the application process.
+You could get a 200 Eur reward for the story that you have contributed as part of the application process.
 More information about this here: http://bit.ly/2LbQvyD 6

 For more information